 Continue braiding till the nape of your neck

 Continue the French braid till you reach the nape of your neck.
 Braid the remaining rows by unclipping them one by one up to the nape of your neck and secure each one with a rubber band.

 Take each row, until it and braid the remaining portion of hair into normal braids up to the ends.
 Repeat braiding into normal braids until you are done with all the rows.
 Then, finally, secure your braids with tight rubber bands.

 For other cornrow braiding styles, follow the pattern of each style and braid in the above-mentioned fashion carefully.
 Use sufficient clips and bands to keep them separate and avoid flyaway hair strands.

 How to Clean Cornrows?

 - Rinse your hair with lukewarm water: Take lukewarm water and just simply pour it over your head and hair.
-Lukewarm water opens up the cuticles so that it can absorb the wash-mixture well.
+Lukewarm water opens up the cuticles so that they can absorb the wash mixture well.

 - Gently massage the shampoo mixture into your hair: By using your hands, massage the mixture gently into the cornrow braids.
 Avoid massaging roughly to ensure that your hair doesn’t break or cornrows become loose.

 - Wash your hair with normal water: After the application of the mixture, leave it for a couple of minutes and then rinse your hair with normal water.